Skip to main content

 • the costs of finding new tenants if you left early

-Your deposit should be protected in a scheme if you had an assured shorthold tenancy.
+Your deposit should be protected with a scheme if you had an assured shorthold tenancy.

-If your deposit is not protected, you could consider claiming compensation.
-Your landlord might counterclaim if you owe them money.
+If your deposit is not protected, you could look at claiming compensation.

 They have up to 6 years to make a claim.